open-telemetry/opentelemetry.io/content/en/docs/zero-code/python/operator.md

 linkTitle: Operator
 aliases: [/docs/languages/python/automatic/operator]
 weight: 30
-cSpell:ignore: distro mkdir uninstrumented virtualenv
+cSpell:ignore: distro mkdir psutil uninstrumented virtualenv
 ---

 If you run your Python service in Kubernetes, you can take advantage of the